-In this article, you’ll learn how to increase good cholesterol.
+In this article, we’re telling you all about the top six foods to increase good cholesterol.

 This type of cholesterol is rich in phospholipids, which attract particles of fat and cholesterol in your arteries and prevent the formation of damaging plaque.